cfengine/documentation/reference/design-center/sketch.markdown

 user interface (GUI), all of the above attributes must be specified.
 Some additional requirements are noted below.

+The depens.os attribute is checked when a user is activating a sketch, to warn on cases where a user attempts to activate a sketch on an operating system the sketch does not (yet) support.
+It is therefore useful to make sure that all the operating systems listed in depends.os is working well with the sketch.
+Each element has the format { "os_class" : "OS friendly name" }.
+"OS friendly name" is displayed in the GUI.

 The `enterprise_compatible` tag must be set, otherwise it will not show up as an available sketch in the GUI.